highfreakquency/guwahati-flood-SAR-insights/README.md

 - Educational demos linking land composition and flood dynamics.
 - Planning workshops to prioritize mitigation with stakeholders.

-## License

-Use, modify, and adapt for research, education, and planning contexts; please attribute project structure and interaction design in derivatives.

 ## Acknowledgments

 Built on Leaflet and OpenStreetMap data with an emphasis on storytelling from imagery to soil to on‑the‑ground impacts for resilient planning in Assam’s flood‑prone corridor.